Interested in the best day trips from Rome, Italy? Look no further! Here is the ultimate list of the very best day trips from Rome.

 Bracciano is another famous medieval town on the lake of the same name.

-Bracciano, Angular Sabayia, and Trevignano Romano are charming small towns on the volcanic Bracciano lake.
-However, the town of Bracciano is the biggest town on Bracciano lake.
+Bracciano, Angular Sabazia, and Trevignano Romano are charming small towns on the volcanic Bracciano Lake.
+However, the town of Bracciano is the biggest town on Bracciano Lake.

 The town of Bracciano is one of the most picturesque places near Rome.
 The 15th-century Orsini Odescalchi Castle dominates the town of Bracciano and overlooks the lake.
 The caste was a residence of several aristocratic families in the past.
 It was also the wedding place of Tom Cruise and Katie Holmes in 2006.
 This castle is one of the most romantic castles in Italy.